sagarqapomelo/QATest_NewJoiner/README.md

 Test challenge for POMELO QA Engineer

-The Fashion Company Provide product delivery for there orders can take order online for the Fashion clothes and  Fashion accessory .The delivery charges will be calculated depends on of -Number of Boxes.
+The Fashion Company Provides product delivery for there orders can take order online for the Fashion clothes and  Fashion accessory .The delivery charges will be calculated depends on of -Number of Boxes.
--TodalPrice
+-Total Price
 -Range(Distance)
 -customer type
 -Service chanrge

-Customer will get discount if customer residence is within 15KM from Pomelo Shop(Store) or if order price is more than 200 THB. and more than 10KM will be calculated as usual
+Customer will get discount if customer residence is within 15KM from Pomelo Shop(Store) or if order price is more than 200 THB. and more than 15KM will be calculated as usual

 ************************************************************
 **Index Formula****